 - Secure garden furniture, wheelie bins, tools, gardening equipment and especially ladders so they cannot be used to gain access to your property.
 Keep them locked in a garage/shed or chained to a wall

-- Take measures to secure your shed by using a closed shackle padlock or invest in an alarm.
+- Take measures to secure your shed by using a closed shackle padlock or invest in a burglar alarm.

 - Do not leave or debris lying around in the garden as they could be used to smash windows.

 - Mark your garden tools and equipment with your postcode using a UV pen or similar device.
 Make a note of the serial numbers on your equipment and consider taking photographs of the items stored in your shed so you have a record in case your shed is burgled.